 Gradually, as the lockdown restrictions are removed, most of us are likely to be expected to go back to work at our designated workplaces.
 While the pandemic has proved that large portions of the workforce can do their jobs from home and employers may be encouraged to facilitate remote working more often in the future, there will always be employees who just cannot carry on their jobs out of their bedroom or dining room.

-If you are concerned about how coronavirus and the risk of COVID-19 may affect your job, Talk to Thompsons today.
+If you are concerned about how coronavirus, the risk of COVID-19, and the symptoms of Long Covid may affect your job, Talk to Thompsons today.

 Your right to a safe place to work